Email Marketing Services: Updated 2019

 You may think that cost is your top priority, but it shouldn’t be, because your prospect and customer lists are valuable assets in your business, to be protected zealously.

 - There are free autoresponders – some will be free to start with and then start charging when your list size reaches a certain number.
-I have tried several free services, but abandoned them for a variety of reasons, for instance: directly competing ads shown, poor email deliverability, lack of “follow-up” feature, slow or non-existent customer service (who wants to support free?), or the auto-responder owner just gets fed up of not earning and stops running the service.
+I have tried several free services, but abandoned all but one for a variety of reasons, for instance: directly competing ads shown, poor email deliverability, lack of “follow-up” feature, slow or non-existent customer service (who wants to support free?), or the auto-responder owner just gets fed up of not earning and stops running the service.

 - At the other end of the scale there are high-priced auto-responders that deliver services far beyond what many small businesses may be willing, or need, to pay (top-end products can cost $100+ a month).